 The four replenishment vessels will provide supplies to naval vessels that are located far from the mainland or French Navy support bases.
 The ships will provide long-term logistic support to naval vessels, including frigates, aircraft carriers and amphibious assault ships.

-The LSS can perform refuelling at sea and supply lubricants, ammunition, spare parts, food, drinking water, specialist medical products, general equipment, and other materials.
+The LSS can perform refuelling at sea and supply lubricants, ammunition, spare parts, food, drinking water, specialist medical products, general equipment and other materials.

-The ships will also provide medical support, and assistance to distressed vessels while other roles will include search and rescue, humanitarian aid, and disaster relief.
+The ships will also provide medical support and assistance to distressed vessels, while other roles will include search-and-rescue, humanitarian aid and disaster relief.

 A temporary consortium of Chantiers de l’Atlantique and Naval Group received a contract to build four supply vessels in January 2019.

-The LSS will be equipped with two Van der Velden TIMON flap-type rudders including and two Van der Velden COMMANDER Rotary Vane steering systems.
+The LSS will be equipped with two Van der Velden TIMON flap-type rudders and two Van der Velden COMMANDER Rotary Vane steering systems.

 Chantiers de l’Atlantique awarded a contract to Damen Marine Components (DMC) for supplying rudders and steering gear systems for the LSS vessels in January 2021.

-ALMACO secured a contract for the delivery and installation of cold stores, galleys, and laundry areas in January 2021.
+ALMACO secured a contract for the delivery and installation of cold stores, galleys and laundry areas in January 2021.

 In September 2020, Naval Group selected iXblue to supply navigation systems for the four French Navy future vessels.

 Fincantieri was selected by Chantiers de l’Atlantique (CdA) for building the forward sections of the French LSS vessels in October 2019.
 The sections will be delivered between 2021 and 2027.